Ad Noctum: Chapter 9

 “What?”
 Volker asked.

-“Nothing,” Telford said.
 “You’d have done great on a gate team, is all.
 And yes.
-If someone’s actively dying from blood loss you start with blood before stitching.
-Ideally they’ll happen at the same time.
-Having two people is nice.”
+If someone’s actively dying from blood loss you replace blood volume before anything else.
+Ideally they’d happen at the same time.”
 He opened a sterile suture tray.
-“You can put some manual pressure on the packaging to try to get it into his system faster.”
+“Put a little pressure on the packaging to try to drive it into his system faster.”

 “What’s a gate team?”
-Volker asked, gently squeezing the packet, watching the the liquid run through the clear tubing.
-Disturbingly, it was mostly colorless, and, if anything, more violet than red.
+Volker squeezed the packet, and synthetic blood ran through clear tubing.
+Disturbingly, it was mostly colorless; if anything, it was more violet than red.

 “The Air Force sends exploratory teams through the stargate.”
 Telford’s voice was low, almost wistful.
-“Teams of four, usually.”
+“Four people, usually.”

-“You’re sure this is a human blood equivalent?”
-Volker asked skeptically, unable to tear his eyes away from the pale purple liquid flowing into Rush’s veins.
+“You’re sure this is for humans, right?”
+Volker skeptically eyed the pale purple liquid flowing into Rush’s veins.

-“Perfectly safe?”
-Volker echoed.
-“The LA doesn’t really seem like the most science-forward organization.”
+“The LA doesn’t seem like the most science-forward organization,” Volker offered.

 “It’s not,” Telford admitted.
 “At least—not at this point in its history.
-But this synthetic blood equivalent has been in use since before the US Constitution was penned, so,” Telford shrugged, “it’s got as good a track record as you’re gonna get without the FDA signing off.”
+But this synthetic blood equivalent has been in use since before the US Constitution was penned, so,” Telford shrugged, “it’s got as good a track record as you’ll find without the FDA signing off.”

-Telford moved quickly through cauterizing and stitching the entrance and exit wounds in Rush’s shoulder, talking through what he was doing, giving Volker a whole library of tips he hoped he’d never need, but, given his recent luck, he’d probably end up needing before next Tuesday, whenever the heck Tuesdays were.
+Telford moved methodically through cauterizing and stitching the entrance and exit wounds in Rush’s shoulder.
+As Telford worked, he dropped a miniature library of tips Volker hoped he’d never need.
+But, given their recent luck, Volker would probably end up using all of them before next Tuesday, whenever the heck Tuesdays were.

-Telford had just finished a professional quality bandaging job on Rush’s shoulder, and Volker had very nearly gotten a third unit of the synthetic blood into the guy when the mathematician finally showed some signs of coming around—shifting on the table, his eyelids fluttering.
+Telford had just finished a professional bandaging job on Rush’s shoulder, and Volker had very nearly finished squeezing a third unit of synthetic blood into the man, when the mathematician finally showed some signs of coming around.

 Rush blinked at him, then his eyes flicked over to Volker.

-Rush shot the pair of them an unimpressed look, then tried to sit.
+Rush narrowed his eyes at the pair of them, then tried to sit.

-“More words,” Telford said dryly, pulling the IV line out of Rush’s arm and pressing a piece of gauze down over where it had been.
+“More words.”
+Telford pulled the IV line out of Rush’s arm and pressed a piece of gauze to the small injury.

 “Fuck off, David.”

-Volker dropped the empty blood bag on the floor with the others, deciding dealing with uncapped contaminated needles was going to be a Problem for Later.
+Volker dropped the empty blood bag on the floor with the others; dealing with uncapped needles could be a Problem for Later.

-“Guess how Dale got us out of that hatch?”
-Telford asked.
+“Guess how Cousin Dale got us out of that hatch,” Telford said.

 Rush used his good hand to drag a fluid checkmark through the air, then made another attempt to sit.

-“No,” Telford said, his voice almost gentle, “you can’t go wedge yourself under the hyperdrive.
+“No,” Telford said, “you can’t go wedge yourself under the hyperdrive.
 You have to stay out here for at least twenty four hours.”

 “Six.”